STMicroelectronics/stm32ai-nota/README.md

 <h2> Neural network pruning by using NetsPresso </h2>

 This repository provides a guide on how to compress neural network models to reduce their memory footprints and computational requirements, making deployment on STM32 targets easier.
-The particular compression method highlighted in this repository is structural pruning, achieved by using Netspresso.
+The particular compression method highlighted in this repository is structural pruning, achieved by using NetsPresso.
 Please browse the [Docs](https://nota-netspresso.github.io/PyNetsPresso/) for details about it

-The tutorials are presented as Jupyter notebooks and config files, which will guide you through the process of training, pruning, fine-tuning, and quantizing a deep learning model using Netspresso and the STM32AI Model Zoo.
+The tutorials are presented as Jupyter notebooks and config files, which will guide you through the process of training, pruning, fine-tuning, and quantizing a deep learning model using NetsPresso and the STM32AI Model Zoo.
 You can then benchmark the models by using the STM32Cube.AI Developer Cloud.
 The notebooks provide a step-by-step guide for users, making it easy for anyone to compress their neural network models efficiently and deploy them on STM32 targets.

 <div align="center">